AntonVagabond/online_store/docs/README.en.md

 how to properly implement the online store itself.
 For this reason, there may be some shortcomings.
 - Why are there no microservices in this project?
 I had heard about microservices at that time, \
 but I did not understand how to implement them.
 For this reason, this project has only one service.
+- Also, if you run through docker, you will need to complete the configuration \
+_celery_(roll back to a lower version) or add the config to _rabbitmq_.
+For some \
+one of these reasons, docker does not want _celery_ to work and warnings pop up in _rabbitmq_.

 - For more convenient use of the project: \